Concepts

 A minimum viable app with Y-Sweet just needs these three components:

-• A server that makes HTTP requests to the Y-Sweet API
+• A server endpoint that authorizes a user to access a document using the Y-Sweet API

 • A client that connects to the Y-Sweet server